Kegbot/kegbot-server/docs/source/user-guide/installation/configure.rst

 Setup & Configure Kegbot
 ========================

-In this section, you will point your new Kegbot installation to its database, and get the development webserver up and running.
+In this section, you will point your new Kegbot installation to its database.

 Create the settings file
 ------------------------